CardKit/cardkit/README.md

 ## Building

 No external dependencies are needed to build this framework.
-Other frameworks that depend on `CardKit` may include `CardKit` using Carthage.
+Other frameworks that depend on CardKit may include it using Carthage.

 ## Contributing